 What is rel=”noreferrer”?

 The rel=”noreferrer” tag is an HTML attribute that is usually added to link tag <a> to prevent the transition of the referrer information and the targeted website by removing the referral info.
-This implies that Google Analytics, for example, will recognize this traffic as direct instead of referral.
+This implies that visits from your website won’t add up on Google Analytics referral traffic on the other website.
+Instead, those clicks will be counted as direct traffic..

 Let’s see an example that will describe how rel=”noreferrer” functions.